elliot-nelson/js13k-2018-raven/README.md

 - `/src` contains the game source files and assets
 - `/raven` contains the build output (playable game w/index.html)
-- `/zip` contains the output zip file
+- `/zip` contains the built game bundled into a zip file

 To rebuild, `npm install && gulp build` from the project folder.

 Build the zip file with `gulp zip`, or to get the smallest possible size, `gulp zip:pre && gulp zip && gulp zip:post`.
-Using the `pre` and `post` steps requires additional tools (advpng and advzip, from http://www.advancemame.it/download).
+Using the `pre` and `post` steps requires additional tools (`advpng` and `advzip`, from http://www.advancemame.it/download).

 ## Implementation notes